kldevs/tictactoe/README.md

 Made with HTML, CSS, JavaScript.

-Practicing flexbox and transitioning from functional programming to utilizing OOP principles.
+Practicing flexbox, inserting JS event listeners into the DOM, and transitioning from functional programming to utilizing OOP principles.